 2.«#» “Balance of System" or "BOS”(XX/XX/XX Version) means the Tier 1 System Resources other than the six Simulator Projects net of Designated System Obligations.
 Customers receive a share of the BOS complex in three different ways: via BOS Base Energy, BOS Deviation Return and BOS Flexibility.
 [SL]

-2.«#» “Balancing Authority”(XX/XX/XX Version) shall have the meaning as defined in Exhibit F. [LF, SL, BL]
+2.«#» “Balancing Authority”(XX/XX/XX Version) shall have the meaning as defined in section 1 of Exhibit F. [LF, SL, BL]

-2.«#» “Balancing Authority Area”(XX/XX/XX Version) shall have the meaning as defined in Exhibit F. [LF, SL, BL]
+2.«#» “Balancing Authority Area”(XX/XX/XX Version) shall have the meaning as defined in section 1 of Exhibit F. [LF, SL, BL]

 2.«#» “Block” or “Block Product”(XX/XX/XX Version) means a planned amount of Firm Requirements Power sold to «Customer Name» to meet a portion of its regional consumer load pursuant to the terms set forth in section 4 of this Agreement.
-[SL, BL]
+[SL]

 2.«#» “BOS Base”(XX/XX/XX Version) means the forecast generation amounts available from the BOS Complex, as adjusted by BPA for forecast Tier 1 System Obligations and CHWM Modeled Augmentation.
 [SL]